-Objections to admissions policy Advice is available from the Office of the Schools Adjudicator on how to object to this policy.
-Objections must be made by 15 May 2024.
-Offers When a place is offered by the LA on behalf of a school, it is assumed the offer will be accepted unless the parent advises otherwise.
-Schools will contact parents after the LA offer to make admission arrangements - if a parent doesn't confirm the place is required within 10 school days of the offer, the school or the LA will try to contact the parent again.
-If there is no response within 5 school days of that contact, the offer may be withdrawn.
+If there is no response within 5 school days of that attempted contact, the offer may be withdrawn.

 It is important that when places are offered or refused it is done fairly and consistently.
 Where the LA or a school has reason to believe that false or deliberately misleading information has been provided, the decision to offer will be reconsidered using correct information.
 The offer may then be withdrawn if it would not have been made with the correct information, even if this is after admission.
 Places are offered based on the address from which the child will attend school.

 Accurate information is particularly relevant for addresses.
 A school or the LA may ask for evidence of a child's home address as part of the decision-making process.
 If a parent believes that the child's address will change before admission, the school or LA must be informed.
 The parent may be required to provide evidence of a new address where this would give a higher priority for admission.

-Places will only be withdrawn if: they were offered in error, the parent has not responded to an offer within a reasonable time, or the offer was obtained through a fraudulent or intentionally misleading application which secured the offer of a place when the response would otherwise have been a refusal.
-Overseas children All applications, including those submitted from outside the country, will be processed without regard for nationality or immigration status.
+Places will only be withdrawn if:

+- they were offered in error, - the parent has not responded to an offer within a reasonable time, or - the offer was obtained through a fraudulent or intentionally misleading application which secured the offer of a place when the response would otherwise have been a refusal.

+Offers for in-year admission are to be taken up as soon as possible.
+Places can be held open pending a house move, up to the date when a parent applied for admission (in 8 or 16 school weeks).
+Where there is no house move, the child must be ready to start within 2 school weeks of the offer date.

+Overseas children

+All applications, including those submitted from outside the country, will be processed without regard for nationality or immigration status.

 Foreign nationals who wish to apply for a state-funded school place should check that they have a right of abode or that the conditions of their immigration status permit them to access a state-funded school.

+Advice for parents of foreign nationals and children overseas is available from the LA.

+Oversubscription criteria

-Advice for parents of foreign nationals and children overseas is available from the LA at https://www.devon.gov.uk/educationandfamilies/school-information/apply-for-a-school-place/admission-advice-international-arrivals Oversubscription criteria Where the number of applications exceeds the number of places available in the Year Group, the admission authority will use its published oversubscription criteria to prioritise applications.
+Where the number of applications exceeds the number of places available in the Year Group, the admission authority will use its published oversubscription criteria to prioritise applications.
 Oversubscription criteria are not used where there are sufficient places available.

 Eligibility for priority under any oversubscription criterion used by a school is not a guarantee of admission.
-Oversubscription criteria for this school are detailed above .
-PAN or Published Admission Number This is the minimum number of places available at the school at the normal round intake.
+Oversubscription criteria for this school are detailed above.

+PAN or Published Admission Number

+This is the minimum number of places available at the school at the normal round intake.
 In limited circumstances, more will be admitted.

-It is calculated considering the physical capacity of the school, the level of demand expected from local children living in a school's catchment area and sensible, lawful school organisation.
+The PAN is set by considering the physical capacity of the school, the level of demand expected from local children living in a school's catchment area and sensible, lawful school organisation.

 Applications will not be refused below the PAN at the normal round.
-If there is unexpectedly high demand and a school believes it could admit more children, the PAN will be increased.
+If there is unexpectedly high demand and the school believes it could admit more children, the PAN will be increased.
 A school may admit children above-PAN where their circumstances suggest their need to be admitted outweighs prejudice to efficient education at the school.